ViolaDeRenzis/updowninjections/README.md

 ## Data

 Data need to be downloaded from the [GitHub release page](https://github.com/ViolaDeRenzis/twoprecessingspins/releases).
 The total size is ~35GB.
-To download the entire dataser use `download_all.py`.
+To download the entire dataset use our `download_all.py` script.